sydvicious/sydvicious/README.md

 - 👋 Hi, I’m Syd Polk (@sydvicious)
 - 👀 I’m interested in IOS, Mac OS, SwiftUI, SpringBoot, Java, Kubernetes
 - 🌱 I’m currently learning SwiftUI
-- 📫 How to reach me: sydpolk at gmail dot com
+- 📫 How to reach me: syd at sydpolk dot com

 <!---
 sydvicious/sydvicious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.